E māharahara ana koe ki tō wai inu?,

 Taumata Arowai is committed to safe drinking water being provided to all New Zealanders.

 If you believe your drinking water is not safe, the first thing you should do is raise your concern directly with your drinking water supplier.

 However, if after raising your concern with your drinking water supplier, you believe your drinking water is still unsafe, then please let us know by completing this form: https://hinekorako.taumataarowai.govt.nz/concern.

 Most people are on a water supply owned by either their district or city council, or water management company such as Water Care in Auckland and Wellington Water.
-If you’re unsure who your drinking water supplier is you can find out here on the public register.
+If you’re unsure who your drinking water supplier is you can find out here on the Public Register of Drinking Water Supplies.

 Most drinking water in Aotearoa New Zealand is plumbosolvent.
 This means the water can dissolve small amounts of metals it may encounter, such as lead and copper in your plumbing fittings (like pipes and taps).
 Drinking water with high levels of heavy metal is a health concern.

 Drinking water suppliers have a duty to ensure that the water they supply to you complies with the Drinking Water Standards, which sets maximum levels for metals in water.
 However, drinking water suppliers are only responsible for drinking water quality up to the point of supply, which is normally the toby outside of your property.